elmalla/python-tutor-resources-malaysia/README.md

 # Python Tutor Resources Malaysia

 Welcome to the **Python Tutor Resources Malaysia** repository!
-This repository provides students with valuable learning materials, including slides and exercises, for mastering Python programming, Advanced Placement Computer Science (APCS), and International Baccalaureate Computer Science (IBCS).
+This repository provides students with valuable learning materials, including slides and exercises, for mastering Python programming, SQl, Databases and little intro about computer science.

-## Resources for Students from South Korea
+## Class Resources

-### Class 1 (30 Dec 23):
+### Class 1 (30 Dec 23)

 #### a) Class Summary